oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions-raw.md

 negative `div` zero returns `-INF`, and zero `div` zero returns `NaN`.
 For all other types the request fails.

-[]{#modulo-operatorurl5.1.2.2.5}[For operands of type]{#_Toc371341769}
-`Edm.Decimal` [the result is computed with maximal decimal scale.
+[For operands of type]{#_Toc371341769} `Edm.Decimal` [the result is computed with maximal decimal scale.
 If any operand has floating scale, the result has floating scale, else if any operand has variable scale, the result has variable scale.
 Otherwise the resulting scale is service-specific, and clients can use ]{style="color:
 #333333;background:white"}`cast` to force the result to a specific
 scale.